 Fresh daily analysis and commentary straight to your inbox.

 More than 20 editions a month, more than 260 times a year.

 a feeling of understanding, clarity, and hope in America.

 lots of ammunition for your next kitchen-table argument!

-John Stoehr is a fellow at the Yale Journalism Initiative, an associate fellow at Yale’s Ezra Stiles College, a contributing writer for the Washington Monthly and the Connecticut Mirror, as well as a columnist for the New Haven Register.
+John Stoehr is a fellow at the Yale Journalism Initiative, an associate fellow at Yale University’s Ezra Stiles College, a contributing writer for the Washington Monthly and occasional contributor to the Connecticut Mirror as well as the New Haven Register.
 The Editorial Board is syndicated nationally and internationally by Agence Global.

-He was for five years a Lecturer in Political Science at Yale, where he taught a class on presidential campaign reporting.
-He was the 2016 Koeppel Journalism Fellow at Wesleyan, where he taught political analysis.
+John was for five years a lecturer in political science at Yale, where he taught a class on 20th-century presidential campaign reporting.
+He was the 2016 Koeppel Journalism Fellow at Wesleyan, where he taught political writing.
 He has taught introductory political science at the University of New Haven.
 Other teaching: the College of Charleston (South Carolina) and Georgia Southern University.
 He was selected three times (2005 and twice in 2007) to participate in the Arts Journalism Institutes created by the National Endowment for the Arts.
-He received a 2009 Lilly Scholarship in Religion.
+He received a 2009 Lilly Scholarship.

-He has written about politics, business and social issues for a range of publications, including CNN, Reuters, USA Today, The Independent, and The Guardian.
-Others include: Buzzfeed, The Daily Beast, the American Prospect, The Forward, New York Daily News, and hundreds of newspapers big and small, too many to name.
+He has written about politics for a range of news outlets, including CNN, Reuters, the AP, and USA Today.
+Others: Buzzfeed, The Daily Beast, newspapers big and small.
 He worked for a decade in Georgia and South Carolina, where he was, respectively, a reporter for the Savannah Morning News and an editor for the Charleston City Paper.